fleschutz/PowerShell/Docs/open-google-calendar.md

 ## open-google-calendar.ps1 - Opens Google Calendar

-This script launches the Web browser with the Google Calendar website.
+This PowerShell script launches the Web browser with the Google Calendar website.

 ## Parameters
 ```powershell